The Bank of England is the UK’s central bank. As the UK’s central bank, one of our main jobs is to keep inflation low and stable.

 A negative Bank Rate would not automatically mean you would be charged by your bank to look after your money.
 In countries where the central bank has already set a negative interest rate, people can typically still keep money in their bank account and not get charged.

-Borrowing money from a bank, for example for a mortgage, tends to become cheaper when Bank Rate Rate is reduced, and that would also apply if Bank Rate became negative.
-But the interest rate paid on a loan is would still probably remain above zero.
+Borrowing money from a bank, for example for a mortgage, tends to become cheaper when Bank Rate is reduced, and that would also apply if Bank Rate became negative.
+But the interest rate paid on a loan would still probably remain above zero.